RRIF vs. Annuity: Which should you choose in retirement?

-You also appoint your Beneficiary on this type of product.
-If married, you appoint your spouse so that upon your death the RRIF rolls over to your spouse with no tax implications.
+You also appoint a Beneficiary for your RRIF account.
+If married, you appoint your spouse so that upon your death, the RRIF rolls over to your spouse with no tax implications.
 Your spouse then takes over the RRIF and receives income from that RRIF.

 Related article: Designating beneficiaries for RRSPs and RRIFs

-When RRSPs move into a RRIF there is a minimum income requirement that the retiree has to receive.
-If the retiree is under age 71 the calculation is 1 divided by (90-AGE) Example: Person is 63 so 1/(90-63) = 1/27 = 4% (rounded).
-This particular person has to take out a minimum of 4% of their account.
+Example for a 63-year-old annuitant: 1/(90-63) = 1/27 = 4% (rounded).
+This person has to take out a minimum of 4% of their account.
 If the retiree is older than 71, the calculation is based on your age and a certain percentage of your account.
-You can request only the minimum or you can withdraw as much as you like.
-You are taxed on your income that you withdraw.
-The rest remains tax sheltered.

 Related article: Minimum income rules for RRIFs